 Gold Price News and Analysis

-The DailyFX Q2 Gold Forecast is now available to help traders navigate the market.
+The new DailyFX Q2 Gold Forecast is now available to help traders navigate the market.

-The latest IG Retail Sentiment Indicatorshows that traders are 84.4% net-long of the precious metal but recent changes in net-longs gives us a mixed spot gold trading bias.
+The latest IG Retail Sentiment Indicatorshows that traders are 79.4% net-long of the precious metal, yet recent positional changes give a mixed trading bias.

 Are you new to Gold or FX trading or are you looking to improve your trading skill sets?
 We can help you along your journey with a comprehensive range of constantly updated guides and trading tools – they are all Free to Download Here.